-- 2. Concurrent employment of Apprentices and Trainees shall be allowed per variance stipulations approved by the WSATC on October 19, 2023, with the exception that conditions number 3 and 5 below do not apply.
+2. Concurrent employment of Apprentices and Trainees shall be allowed per variance stipulations approved by the WSATC on October 19, 2023, with the exception that conditions numbered 1 and 3 below are not required.
 Variance shall expire on June 30, 2026.

-Conditions include: - 1.
-In case of layoff due to lack of work, trainces shall be laid off before apprentices. - 2.
+- 1. In case of layoff due to lack of work, trainees shall be laid off before apprentices. - 2.
 The ratio of Journey Level worker to apprentice remains 1 to 1. - 3.
 The ratio of apprentices to trainees shall be 2-1 (two apprentices to one trainee). - 4.
 Apprentices and Trainees are allowed to work on the same project. - 5.
 Electrical Certificate requirements as listed in RCW 19.28.161 shall apply.

-(Revised Variance granted, expires 6/30/2026)
+(Variance granted expires 6/30/2026)